milljm/ncrc-client/README.md

 	conda deactivate
 	conda env remove -n bison
 ```
 The NCRC script being a wrapper tool, is unable to perform such a function.
-The user must deactivate the environment and remove that environment instead if they wish to remove said application.
+The user must deactivate the environment and remove that environment using the appropraite conda commands.